adamklen/adamklen.github.io/index.md

 ## Texture mapping

 We can reuse the UV mapping strategy above to look up the colour of an object at any given point.
-This lets us "wrap" images around our 3D models, adding lots of detail and visual appeal for relatively low cost.
+This lets us "wrap" images around our 3D models, adding lots of detail and visual appeal for relatively little cost.

+TODO center apple better

 <p align="center">
 <a href="assets/texture_map.png">